learn-co-curriculum/phase-0-javascript-events-acting-on-events-lab/README.md

 ![Controlling classic video game characters Mario and Pacman](https://curriculum-content.s3.amazonaws.com/fewpjs/fewpjs-acting-on-events/Image_36_VideoGame.png)

-_Programming means that you can create such a world for other people._ Sure, it'll be a while before you're ready to build something like [Braid][braid], but we can start with the essential steps.
+_Programming means that you can create such a world for other people._ Sure, it'll be a while before you're ready to build something like one of the classic games above, but we can start with the essential steps.
 Let's learn how to move things on a page in response to an _event_.